ys98110/valuation/README.md

 - If market is not efficient, look at the single transition probabilities and formulate simple strategy that makes more than the simple buy at open and sell at closing each day.

 ### Result
-1. The strategy required for better return is different when you include 20 years data vs the recent 9 years.
+1. The strategy required for better return is different when you compare 20 years data vs the recent 9 years.
 2. Simple buy and sell at opening and closing everyday yields average yearly return of 10% in the recent 9 years.
 3. In the recent 9 years, simple buy at open and sell at closing strategy after relatively low return in the previous day results in average yearly return of 35%
 4. Bonkers